RotekHandelsGmbH/pfsense_tailscale_certificates_renewal/README.rst

        :align: center

-    - restart the webConfigurator, either by the pfSense console, or by calling ``/usr/local/tailscale-cert/renew_tailscale_certificates.sh`` again.
+    - restart the webConfigurator, either by the pfSense console, or by calling ``/usr/local/pkg/tailscale-cert/renew_tailscale_certificates.sh`` again.

     - create a cron setting (see last line).
-You can even run it daily or weekly, since tailscale simply will deliver the same certificates if no renewal is due :
+You can even run it daily or weekly, since tailscale simply will deliver the same certificates if no renewal is due.
+      In this example, renewal will happen every 5th of every month at 03:16 am

     .. image:: images/04_pfsense_certificate_cron.png
        :alt: pfsense certificate cron job